-Here are 10 things that drive me crazy in leadership:
+7 things which drive me crazy in leadership:

-Responsibility without authority – If you ask someone to lead something; then let them lead.
+Responsibility without authority – If you ask someone to lead something – let them lead.
+Don’t make them jump through humps, constantly come back to you for approval, or second-guess everything they do.

 What are some things you despise in leadership?